 “I’ve always been in love with agriculture.
 I thought I wanted to do indepth research and development in food sciences, and after working in the plant pathology lab, I realized I enjoyed plant sciences research more,” Shepard said.

 When it came time to figure out what she wanted to do in Graduate School, she wasn’t sure if she wanted to focus on plant pathology.
 While working in Lina Quesada-Ocampo’s vegetable plant pathology lab, she learned that some of the post doctorates had completed an undergraduate degree in plant breeding.

 “I started looking into that a little bit and thought it was interesting.
-I reached out to Dr. Hamid Ashrafi at the beginning of my senior year.
+I reached out to Dr. Hudson Ashrafi at the beginning of my senior year.
 I started working with him, and I wrote a research proposal on using CRISPR to increase the firmness in blueberry skin,” she said.

 What really sparked Shepard to do the project was the current lack of migrant workers and the fact that blueberries are very delicate and typically need to be hand harvested or picked.